 I've put off writing this post about my Whipple surgery for a while now because I know it means reliving some harrowing experiences, and I also know it's going to take a long time to write, and that time could be spent sleeping.
 But, I know I NEED to write this because I can use all the catharsis I can get.

-Occupation: Stay-at-home dog mom to Dexter and June, writer and content creator to pay the billz, B.A.
+Occupation: Stay-at-home dog mom to Dexter and June.
+World's proudest aunt to baby Ava.
+Writer and content creator to pay the billz, B.A.
 English literature, #whipplewarrior, carb-enthusiast, and proud member of the most supportive girl squad ever.